twolffpiggott/toggl-tally/README.md

 ### Toggl API token

+Toggl tally handles connection to the [Toggl Track API](https://developers.track.toggl.com/); all you need to do is make your Toggl API token available as an environment variable.
 Get your Toggl API token from the [Toggl profile page](https://track.toggl.com/profile) and set it as the `TOGGL_API_TOKEN` environment variable.

 ### Configuration

+Toggl tally needs to be configured with your monthly goals and projects.
+This configuration can be passed either via a YAML file or via command line arguments and options.
+YAML file configuration is the most streamlined and DRY for daily use.

-The `toggl-tally` CLI can be configured via a yaml file.
-The path to this file can either be passed as a command-line argument (`toggl-tally -c /path/to/config.yaml`) or can be detected automatically from the environment variable `TOGGL_TALLY_CONFIG`.
+The path to the YAML config file can either be passed as a command-line argument (`toggl-tally -c /path/to/config.yaml`) or can be detected automatically from the environment variable `TOGGL_TALLY_CONFIG`.

 ![Help](imgs/help.png)

-The configurable keys are as below, and as in the example [config](config.yml).
+The configurable keys are as below, and a full example [yaml config](config.yml) is provided with this repo.

 ```yaml
 hours_per_month: 160